adoriasoft/ton_fungible_token/README.md

     lite-client> last
     ```

-    We can see new information about contract if it deploy.
+    We can see new information about contract when it is deployed.
     ```bash
     lite-client> getaccount {owner id}
     ```

-    Get a nonce number. (result field is a nonce number.
-Will use it as a {seqno})
+    Get a nonce number.
+Result field is a nonce number.
+Will use it as a {seqno}.
     ```bash
     lite-client> runmethod {owner id} seqno
     ```